Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Dynamical Models and Equations of Motion

 \subsection{Periodic Perturbations of the PCRTBP}

-Many effects not modeled in the PCRTBP act in a time-periodic manner on the spacecraft; these can be represented as periodic perturbations of the PCRTBP.
-Many such perturbations are also Hamiltonian themselves; in this case, the equations of motion are given by
+Many effects not modeled in the PCRTBP act as a time-periodic forcing on the spacecraft; these can be represented as periodic perturbations of the PCRTBP.
+In some cases these perturbations can have a significant effect on the trajectory and thus should be accounted for even during initial mission design.
+Many such perturbations are also Hamiltonian; in this case, the equations of motion become